plone/volto/docs/source/08-developer-guidelines/05-accessibility-guidelines.md

-# Accessibility Guidelines
+# Accessibility guidelines

 Attention points to improve and maintain accessibility.
 In documentation, code and filenames you will often see this abbreviated as "a11y".

-## Clickable Elements That have a symbol or icon and no visible text
+## Clickable elements that have a symbol or icon and no visible text

 If the symbol or icon is clear enough for sighted users, for instance a big "X" to close a dialog, it will still need a text for screen reader users.